skillrepos/copilot-hands-on/labs.md

 **Purpose: In this lab, we'll show how you can use GitHub Copilot Chat to get answers to programming related questions without leaving your editor.**

-1. You can use GitHub Copilot Chat to get answers to programming related questions without leaving your editor.
-Use the chat interface to ask a question about a programming topic.
+1. Use the chat interface to ask a question about a programming topic.
 For example, you can ask about the latest version of a programming language, how to use a specific function, or how to solve a specific problem.
 Enter the question below in the chat interface.

 ```
 What is the latest LTS version of Node.js?